HLammers/cybo-drummer/README.md

 > [!NOTE]
 > Cybo-Drummer offers a couple of key combinations specifically for debugging and firmware upload purposes:\
 > **RESET**: resets Cybo-Drummer\
-> **TRIGGER + RESET**: avoids starting Cybo-Drummer’s main loops (the user interface and the router) and allow a PC to interact over USB while keeping the TRIGGER button pressed; if no connection is made Cybo-Drummer will start as usual once you release the TRIGGER button\
+> **TRIGGER + RESET**: avoids starting Cybo-Drummer’s main loops (the user interface and the router) and allow a PC to interact over USB while keeping the TRIGGER button pressed; if no connection is made Cybo-Drummer will start as usual once you release the TRIGGER button – if it doesn’t work, try pressing RESET first and start keeping TRIGGER about half a second later\
 > **TRIGGER + PAGE + RESET**: (alternative to BOOTSEL + RESET) start bootloader (show Cybo-Drummer as drive called RPI-RP2 on your PC for uploading firmware) – keep TRIGGER and PAGE buttons pressed until the RPI-RP2 drive appears on your PC
 #### Uploading Firmware
 * Back up your user settings (see warning box below)